G: John Guthrie & Jane Reed

 DYS712 = 20 (Group Mode = 19)

 These two genetic mutations compared to the most common result in the group show a pattern of inherited genetic change.
+They are key paternal markers for identifying Branch G members.

 The two major lines for Branch G are descendants of John Guthrie & Jane Reed and James Guthrie & Jeanette Wilson.
 They all share these markers.